tensorflow/java/README.md

 ## Using Maven Artifacts

-There are two options for adding TensorFlow Java as a dependency to your Maven project: with individual dependencies for each targeted platforms or with a single dependency that target them all.
+There are two options for adding TensorFlow Java as a dependency to your Maven project: with individual dependencies for each targeted platform or with a single dependency that targets them all.

 ### Individual dependencies

 With this option, you must first add a dependency to `tensorflow-core-api` and then one or multiple dependencies to `tensorflow-core-native` with a classifier targeting a specific platform.
-This option is preferred as it minimize the size of your application by only including the TensorFlow builds you need, at the cost of being more restrictive.
+This option is preferred as it minimizes the size of your application by only including the TensorFlow builds you need, at the cost of being more restrictive.

-While TensorFlow Java can be compiled for [multiple platforms](https://github.com/tensorflow/java/blob/master/tensorflow-core/pom.xml#L54), only binaries for the followings are being **supported and distributed** by this project:
+While TensorFlow Java can be compiled for [multiple platforms](https://github.com/tensorflow/java/blob/master/tensorflow-core/pom.xml#L54), only binaries for the following are being **supported and distributed** by this project:

 - `linux-x86_64`: Linux platforms on Intel/AMD chips
 - `linux-x86_64-gpu`: Linux platforms on Intel/AMD chips with Cuda GPU support